roberto-asir/cv-devops/README.md

 To run it is necesary have configured an AWS account.

-The way of authentication from GitHub is with repository secrets.
+The way of authentication from GitHub is through two repository secrets:
+- AWS_ACCESS_KEY_ID
+- AWS_SECRET_ACCESS_KEY

 Edit `providers.tf`:
 - `aws.provider` object with your desired region data.